Ireland poised to get its youngest ever premier as Simon Harris elected leader of Fine Gael party | Politics

 Harris is expected to be formally elected premier in the Irish parliament in early April after lawmakers return from their Easter break.

-In his victory speech in the central Ireland town of Athlone, Harris said this was a "moment for Fine Gael to reconnect" with the people.
+In his victory speech in the central Ireland town of Athlone, Harris said this was a "moment for Fine Gael to reconnect" with the people and pledged to fight against populist forces in Irish politics.

+"I want this party to fight against populism and deliberate polarisation,'' he said.

+He confirmed Fine Gael as a "proudly pro-European party,'' condemned Russia's invasion of Ukraine and called for an immediate cease-fire in Gaza.

 Varadkar, 45, has had two spells as taoiseach — between 2017 and 2020, and again since December 2022 as part of a job-share with Micheál Martin, the head of Fianna Fáil.